KnightHades/st/README.md

 # st
-fork of st with added patches and enhanced aesthetics
+fork of suckless' st with added patches and enhanced aesthetics